Luis-Licea/luisliceatorres.com/content/posts/2025-12-12-west-coast-swing-pattern-breakdown/index.md

 1. The direction of the movement (or gesture).
 Use clock time.
 2. The part of the body doing the movement:
-   - Left hand
+   - left, right hand
+     - pinky
+     - ring
-   - left arm,
+     - middle
-   - left part of body
-   - left leg gesture
+     - index
-   - left support (usually left foot)
-   - body center-line,
+     - thumb
+   - left, right wrist
+   - left, right forearm
+   - left, right elbow
+   - left, right arm
+   - left, right shoulder
-   - right support (usually right foot)
+   - left, right hip
-   - right leg gesture
+   - left, right leg
+   - left, right knee
+   - left, right foreleg
+   - left, right ankle
-   - right part of body,
+   - left, right foot
+     - ball
+     - pinky
+     - ring
+     - middle
+     - index
+     - thumb
+   - lower spine
+   - thoracic spine
+   - neck
+   - head
+     - eyes
+     - mouth
-   - left arm,
+     - eyebrows
-   - left hand
+     - forehead

+A body T-posing with an expressionless represents the neutral position.
+If a body part is not described, assume it is in neutral position.

+All joints use spherical coordinates (Radius, Theta, Phi).
+Radius can be a percentage, inches, or 0 if it does not make sense.
+Theta and Phi are in degrees.

 3. The distance of movement:

    - feet:
      - tiny:
-     - small: 3.5 ft
+     - small:
-     - normal:
+     - normal: 18in
      - big:
      - huge:
    - shoulders: